Quansight-Labs/python-moa/README.md

 This is a proof of concept which should be guided by assumptions and goals.

 1. Assumes that dimension is each operation is known.
-   - early on it will be required that the shapes are known as well
+This condition with not much work can be relaxed to knowing an upper bound.

-2. The MOA compiler is designed to be modular with clear separations: parsing, shape calculation, reduction, and code generation.
+2. The MOA compiler is designed to be modular with clear separations: parsing, shape calculation, dnf reduction, onf reduction, and code generation.

 3. All code is written with the idea that the logic can ported to any low level language (C for example).
 This means no object oriented